ITsuperiorRF/Python-repository/README.md

 # Python-repository
-For python projects and files
+For python projects and files yes of course